What Can I Run With A 2,000-Watt Generator?

 Camping Trips

-A 2,000-watt generator can operate most of your standard camping applications, like blow dryers, heaters, washing machines, and electric skillets.
+A 2,000W generator can run blow dryers, heaters, washing machines, and electric skillets.
+Some appliances require up to 3× their running watts at startup.

 Running Watts